-- Contract details, job descriptions and general communications if you are a designated contact of our client.
+- Contact details, job descriptions and general communications if you are a designated point of contact or attend training on behalf of our client.

-- Contact details and additional information related to any services we provide as a data processor for our clients.
+- Contact details and additional information related to any services we provide where we act as a data processor for our clients.

-Where we collect, store or process personal data relating to employees in the course of delivering our services to our client, the client is a data controller and we act as a data processor.
-Our Data Processor Agreement is available on request.
+Where we collect, store or process personal data relating to employees in the course of delivering our services to an organisation, where the company (our client) is a data controller, we act as a data processor in those circumstances.
+A Data Processor Agreement is available on request.

 Special Categories of Personal Data that we collect

-We do not process special categories of personal data in respect of our clients.
+We do not process special categories of personal data.